 Refer to: (317) 433-6946 – Andrea Smith

-Zyprexa® Approved for Treatment of Schizophrenia in JapanITLE
+Zyprexa® Approved for Treatment of Schizophrenia in Japan

 Eli Lilly and Company (NYSE:LLY) announced today that the Ministry of Health in Japan has approved Zyprexa® (olanzapine) for the treatment of schizophrenia.

 "This is good news for people in Japan who suffer from this devastating illness," said Alan Breier, M.D., Research Fellow and Leader Zyprexa product team.
 "We are pleased that the benefits of Zyprexa – its robust efficacy and favorable side effect and safety profile – will be available to physicians to offer more dependable control for schizophrenia patients and offer patients a real chance of achieving their potential in society."